-Project: Migration from VCOE Private Cloud to SIRAS Azure Cloud
+Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

-1. Executive Summary
+1. Summary

 The move ensures SIRAS/MBT has direct ownership, control, and scalability of its infrastructure while maintaining high availability, security, and compliance.
 This migration aligns Ventura County users’ SIRAS infrastructure with the rest of the SIRAS platform, streamlining management and simplifying operations.
 It also fulfills the direction of our new company owners, MBT, who strongly support this consolidation as a strategic priority.